Resource Bank for Parents

 The Change 4 Life campaign site offer a vast range of resources, including shopping tips, recipe ideas, sugar and snack swaps.
 Change 4 Life have also developed the Fun Generator and the Activity Planner, designed to encourage fun physical activity, as well as a series of smartphone apps where information is available at the touch of a button.

-The Healthy Weight team run target focussed groups to help children and adults of all ages to maintain a healthy body weight.
+Healthy Cornwall's Healthy Weight programme runs focussed groups to help children and adults of all ages to maintain a healthy body weight.
 They also have a range of ideas for physical activities to get the whole family involved.

-There are various Foodbanks dotted around the county, available to individuals and families in times of financial crisis.
+There are a number of Foodbanks around Cornwall that are available to individuals and families in times of financial crisis.
 To get food parcels from the Foodbank, you will need to obtain a voucher from a local care professional (e.g. GP, social worker, health visitor) and then visit a foodbank to collect your emergency food rations.
+To find out more, visit the Trussell Trust website.

 All children in Reception, Year 1 and Year 2 are now eligible for free school meals.
 To check whether your older children are eligible for Free School Meals, visit the Cornwall Council website where the criteria are clearly explained.